 The big old sycamore sits on the east bank of the Farmington River near the base of Talcott Mountain.
-It's lit by floodlights at night, and canoers can launch their boats nearby.
-For a while it was tied as the largest sycamore with a specimen in Bath County, Virginia, until a bigger one was found in Ashland, Ohio.
+Floodlights illuminate it at night, and canoers can launch their boats nearby.
+For a while the Pinchot Sycamore tied the largest sycamore with a specimen in Bath County, Virginia, until a bigger one in Ashland, Ohio, surpassed them both.

 The Pinchot Sycamore, though, is not the tallest tree in Connecticut.
-That honor belongs to a 144.6-foot-tall white pine in a small forest in West Cornwall.
-It’s known as Gold's Pines, named after the man who purchased it in 1870, Theodore S. Gold.
+That honor belongs to a 144.6-foot-tall white pine in a small forest in West Cornwall called Gold’s Pines, named after the man who purchased it in 1870, Theodore S. Gold.
 The forest grew to 46 acres, and then 56.
-It is part of Housatonic State Forest and one of the few old growth forests in Connecticut.
+It now belongs to the Housatonic State Forest as one of the few old growth forests in Connecticut.

 “Here, even on the brightest of blue sky days, the gentle wind makes a thunderous noise as it passes through,” wrote one hiker who waxed elegiac about the canopy of the ancients.

-You can reach Gold's Pines on Rte.
+You can reach Gold’s Pines on Rte.
 128, just right of the Little Guild of St. Francis animal shelter.
-There is also a 127.8-foot-tall Tulip tree in Gold’s Pines.
+Gold’s Pines also boasts a 127.8-foot-tall Tulip tree.

 Maine’s Unofficial Champ